phparkitect/arkitect/README.md

 };
 ```

 By default, a progress bar will show the status of the ongoing analysis.
-If you like to get more informaitions on what is happening you can pass the verbose option `-v` on the command line
+If you like to get more information on what is happening you can pass the verbose option `-v` on the command line